KarnikaSoni/Emotion_Detection/README.md

 # Emotion_Detection
 I have worked on a project to classify people's emotions based on their facial images using AI.
 This project covers building and training of a system that automatically classifies peoples expressions.
 We have more than 20000 facial images with their associated facial expression labels and around 2000 images with their facial key-points annotations.
-We will essentially feed these images to our Emotion AI model which can 1) Predict which emotion the person is shwoing and 2) Predict key facial points of the person.
+We will essentially feed these images to our Emotion AI model which can 1) Predict which emotion the person is showing and 2) Predict key facial points of the person.

 ## Part 1.Facial Key Points Detection
 In this section we will create a deep learning model based on Convolutional Neural Network and Residual Blocks to predict facial key-points.